GilianThompson/Election-Analysis/README.md

 # Election-Analysis

 ### Overview of Project
 In this project, Python was utilized to analyize data for a Colorado election audit.
-The goal was the analyize the data in order to state the winner, as well as provide a breakdown of the votes casted.
+The goal was the analyize the data in order to state the winner, as well as provide a breakdown of the votes casted. ```PyPoll_Challenge.py``` is the file containing the code used for the analysis.

 ### Results
 - There were **369,711 total votes** casted in this election